sravanroy/sravanroy.github.io/_posts/2018-12-29-Board_Game_Review_Prediction.md

 The error is much lower when compared to the previous linear model.
 In this case, a random forest model is best fitted for making review predictions of the board games

+### Wrapping up

-*The scope extends to using further non-linear regressors which might have a better accuracy of prediction* *This prediction information comes to handy if we wanted to know the kind of games people liked and get more higher ratings !*
++ *The scope extends to using further non-linear regressors which might have a better accuracy of prediction*
++ *This prediction information comes to handy if we wanted to know the kind of games people liked and get more higher ratings !*